hahnandrew/recovery/README.md

 <h3 align="center">Ithaca Community Resource</h3>

   <p align="center">
     Ithaca Community Recovery is a non-profit organization working to serve as a community resource for members of 12 Step and other recovery oriented groups.
-They do so by offering safe and affordable event and meeting spaces that can be used to facilitate the aforementioned meetings.
+They offer safe and affordable event and meeting spaces for recoverers of addiction.
     <br />
   </p>
 </div>